cellsjs/generator-component-cells/readme.md

 ```

 ## ChangeLog
+v1.1.0
+* Rename dependency and update url of it.

 v1.0.0
 * Gives additional option whether to use theme-base on top of selected theme, when is not theme-base
 * Fix: remove dependency of theme if none is required